-Economies of Scale is a fall in the long run average costs because of an increased scale of production.
+Economies of Scale is defined as a fall in the long run average costs because of an increased scale of production.
+This basically means the cost of production per unit reduces as you produce more units.
 Reducing the cost per unit of production is the most significant advantage of achieving economies of scale.

 Internal Economies of Scale

 Internal economies of scale cut costs within the firm.
 These result from the size of the company, no matter what industry it is in or which market they sell to.